clamy54/BlackBox-Cue/README.md

 - **TYPE** = **PLAY**: start playing a specific pad. **DATA**: page number (1-25). **VAL**: pad number on the page (1-12).
 A pad cannot target itself (this would cause an infinite loop)
 - **TYPE** = **PLAYSFX**: trigger an SFX pad. **DATA**: **SFX1** or **SFX2**

-These cues open up powerful automation possibilities: you can build a show where volume changes, crossfade transitions, and pad switches are all pre-programmed and happen automatically at the right moment -- without any manual intervention during the performance.
+These cues open up real automation: you can build a show where volume changes, crossfade transitions, and pad switches are all pre-programmed and happen automatically at the right moment -- without any manual intervention during the performance.